logzio/logzio-helm/charts/logzio-telemetry/README.md

 ```

 A workaround for this issue is to create a seperate kube-dns service and add the necessary annotations to enable scraping.
-If you do not need the kube-dns metrics (i.e using one of Logz.io metrics filters), enable the following flag:
+By default, the kube-dns service filter is enabled, using the flag:

 ```
 --set disableKubeDnsScraping=true
 ```

-This will disable scraping for the kube-dns service in the prometheus receiver.

 More informtion can be found in the following GitHub issue:
 https://github.com/aws/containers-roadmap/issues/965